FriendsInGlobalHealth/fghextractor/README.md

 # For example locations.ids=12,23,45
 locations.ids=<locations IDS>

+# Whether other patient related data which are location based should be restricted to chosen locations.
+For example,
+# when the cohort to be extracted and copied has a patient that have encounters which are associated with another location,
+# the user has the freedom to choose include those by specifying false for this property.
+# Default value is false.
+restrict.extraction=<true or false>

 # The end date to extract records.
 If this value is not specified the date of the day when the application
 # is run is the default end date.
 Replace <end date> with an actual date or leave it blank to let default
 # take effect.